yoonhyeonjoon/ChiselGuide/README.md

 Chisel is powered by [FIRRTL](https://github.com/chipsalliance/firrtl) (Flexible Intermediate Representation for RTL), a hardware compiler framework that performs optimizations of Chisel-generated circuits and supports custom user-defined circuit transformations.

-#### to be short, Chisel is a tool for generating verilog using Scala
+#### To be short, Chisel is a tool for generating verilog using Scala

 #### Scala is almost same with kotlin, they have so many overlapping points in the view of grammar, coding style, and so on. so Chisel can be easy way to generate Hardware RTL for Software engineer